 The module is split into two parts: the first part (A) is the same for all students, the second part (B) contains a number of parallel strands tailored to students interest.

 Students will be advised by their programme director which strand to follow.

 The lectures will be supplemented with a variety of on-line resources.

 Students will be given guided reading, and regular formative assessment exercises will enable students to evaluate their understanding of the module.

-The module will be assessed by continuous assessments.
+The module will be assessed by coursework and final examination.

 This module is designed to provide students without a A-Level GCE level (or equivalent) background in mathematics a foundation to their degree programme.
 The module covers pure maths, maths mechanics and statistics developing the required knowledge and skills to be able complete degree programmes in Ocean Sciences, Earth Sciences, Geography, Environmental Science and Marine Biology.
 The module is taught as weekly lectures following a ten-chapter book developed for the module by world leading experts in the fields.
 Lectures are supplemented with workshops where concepts can be discussed and skills improved.
 The module is assessed though online pop-quizzes and a formal written exam.

 This module will help students to develop the quantitative skills needed for ecology, marine biology and related subjects, including basic mathematics, statistics and computing.
 It will be delivered via a series of lectures, practical classes and problem-solving sessions.
 No mathematical knowledge above GCSE level will be assumed.

 This module describes the detailed composition of cells and the processes by which they obtain and generate energy, grow, replicate and eventually die.